CS-5004-Spring-2025/Website/README.md

 ## CoPilot

-You are encouraged to use Copilot starting with homework 03 - **for syntax help**.
+You are may use Copilot **for syntax help**.
 You will find if you give too much to copilot it will break the design patterns you are trying to learn.
 Before you use copilot, we encourage you to follow this online guide.

 * [GitHub Copilot Fundamentals - Understand the AI pair programmer](https://learn.microsoft.com/en-us/training/paths/copilot/)
 * [Responsible AI with Github Copilot](https://learn.microsoft.com/en-us/training/modules/responsible-ai-with-github-copilot/) - important!